skillzl/eres/README.md

 - Modular features with optional congifuration.
 - Experience system with levels and xp.
+- Popular canva design for rank and profile command.
 - Web application (dashboard) for optional configuration settings.
 ## Node start guide